tamersp25/docs/docs/engines/engine-standards.md

 #### Output Data Structures

-Required data structures are data fields that are expected in every transcription output.
+Required data structures are data fields that are expected in every face detection output.
 This is what is returned from the engine.

 Optional data structures are JSON data components that describe additional feature elements around transcription.
 These data component structures are be interchangeable as defined by the component data format.